 A cherished tradition – the meaning behind ‘Ireland’s Call’

-‘Ireland’s Call’ was written by renowned singer-songwriter Phil Coulter in 1995 to encompass the island of Ireland and allow players of all backgrounds to sing this anthem together before a match.
+‘Ireland’s Call’ was written by renowned singer-songwriter Phil Coulter, who sang ‘The Town I Loved So Well’, one of the best songs about the Troubles, in 1995 to encompass the island of Ireland and allow players of all backgrounds to sing this anthem together before a match.

 Coulter, who has written songs for Elvis Presley and Cliff Richard, is said to have composed the song because he loved hearing various Irish accents singing together, which is the song’s essence.

 This unifying anthem, typical for any rugby fan to hear, has more than one verse; in fact, it has three verses, yet only the first verse is sung at matches before the band changes the key for the chorus, which is repeated once.

 ‘Ireland’s Call’ lyrics – words of Inclusivity

 Irelands Call is well known for its striking lyrics, which captivate players and fans, bringing the rugby community together regardless of their backgrounds.